 Limitations If You Are Already Enrolled: If you are already registered for the semester of your requested leave, please be aware of the following.

 - Refunds are processed based upon the date of your approved leave and according to the Add/Drop deadlines and refund schedules for the applicable semester (see Academic Calendar).
-A must be submitted for consideration of any exceptions.
+A Petition for Exception to CGU Policy must be submitted for consideration of any exceptions.

 - Note that the CGU Student and Technology Fees are non-refundable fees.
 See the Tuition & Fees disclosures on the Student Accounts web page.